brunogbrito/Godot-Hunspell/README.md

 # Hunspell GDExtension for Godot

 A native spell-checking solution for Godot 4.4 using the [Hunspell](https://github.com/hunspell/hunspell) library.
+Hunspell is an open-source spell checker and morphological analyzer used in popular software like LibreOffice, Firefox, and Chrome.
+It supports numerous languages, handles complex morphology, and allows custom dictionaries through its flexible affix rules system.

 ## Features